unilaiva/unilaiva-songbook/README.md

 one can put two or three notes on top of one chord.
 They are also meant to be used only on the first line of lyrics in a verse.

-`\mnd` doesn't put the note so high above the chord line, so use it on other than the first line of lyrics with the caveat, that chords and notes are put beside each other.
+`\mnd` puts the note at about same height as chords, so it can be used in any line in the lyrics with the caveat, that chords and notes are put beside each other.

+If you wish to have melody hints above the chord line throughout all lines of a verse, begin the verse with `\mnbeginverse`.
+It adjusts line spacing to allow for all melody note variants.

+There are `\ma*` macros also that are similar to `\mn*` macros, except that they print the note in an alternate color. `\mauii` and `\madii` macros allow for printing normal and alternate notes on top of each other.

 Example usage: